If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 If you have any questions, please feel free to contact one of our offices located in Pasadena, Baytown, League City, Houston, and Pearland,TX .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Wound care is an important part in dealing with diabetes.
-If you have diabetes and a foot wound or would like more information about wound care for diabetics, consult with one of our podiatrists from McKinney Podiatric Associates, PA.
-Our doctors will assess your condition and provide you with quality foot and ankle treatment.
+Preventing falls among the elderly is very important.
+If you are older and have fallen or fear that you are prone to falling, consult with one of our podiatrists from McKinney Podiatric Associates, PA.
+Our doctors will assess your condition and provide you with quality advice and care.

 If you have any questions, please feel free to contact one of our offices located in Pasadena, Baytown, League City, Houston, and Pearland,TX .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.